YK7188/YK_Lab/18.Hybrid PKI simulation/README.md

 Assign to test device group.

-The root certificate now appears on a Entra ID joined PC.
+The root certificate now appears on a Entra ID-joined PC.

 # STEP 9 — Create PKCS certificate profile